Stock market today: Wall Street ends higher, sending Nasdaq to a record high

+The Nasdaq composite, which is heavily influenced by technology stocks, jumped 122.94 points, or 0.8%, to 16,511.18, setting a record high.
+The tech sector has been a driving force for much of the broader markets gains this year.

 Several "meme" stocks, including GameStop and AMC Entertainment, raced higher in a reprise of the social-media driven frenzy of three years ago.
-GameStop jumped 54.6% and AMC rose 34.3%.
-Both stocks gave back most of their gains from earlier in the day.
+GameStop jumped 60.1% and AMC rose 32%.
+Both stocks gave back much of their gains from earlier in the day.

 An update on inflation showed that prices remain stubbornly high at the wholesale level, before many price changes are passed along to consumers.
 The latest producer price index showed that inflation rose sharply in April.
 The report also included a revision lower for the March reading.
 The report is the first of two big inflation updates this week that are being closely watched by Wall Street.